 - A. Shoreline stabilization should be located, designed, and maintained to protect, restore and maintain shoreline ecological functions, ongoing shoreline processes, and the integrity of shoreline features.
-Ongoing stream processes and the probable effects of proposed shoreline stabilization on other properties and shoreline features should be considered. - B. Shoreline stabilization should not be developed for the purpose of filling shorelines. - C. When stabilization is necessary, mitigation for the loss of ecological function will be required. - D. Alternative methods (such as "log jams") that can provide stabilization as well as fish habitat should be included in project alternatives.

-- E. Structural shoreline stabilization measures should only be used when more natural, flexible, non-structural methods such as placing the development farther from the OHWM, planting vegetation, or installing on-site drainage improvements have been determined infeasible.
+Ongoing stream processes and the probable effects of proposed shoreline stabilization on other properties and shoreline features should be considered. - B. Shoreline stabilization should not be developed for the purpose of filling shorelines. - C. When stabilization is necessary, mitigation for the loss of ecological function will be required. - D. Alternative methods (such as "log jams") that can provide stabilization as well as fish habitat should be included in project alternatives. - E. Structural shoreline stabilization measures should only be used when more natural, flexible, non-structural methods such as placing the development farther from the OHWM, planting vegetation, or installing on-site drainage improvements, and bioengineering have been determined infeasible.
 Alternatives for shoreline stabilization should be based on the following hierarchy of preference: - 1.
 No action (allow the shoreline to retreat naturally), increase buffers, and relocate structures. - 2.
-Flexible defense works constructed of natural materials including soft shore protection, bioengineering, including protective berms, flood fencing or vegetative stabilization. - 3.
-Rigid works constructed of artificial materials such as riprap or concrete. - F. Structures should be located and designed to avoid the need for future shoreline stabilization where feasible.
-Land subdivisions should be designed to assure that future development of the created lots will not require shore stabilization for reasonable development to occur. - G. New or expanded structural shoreline stabilization should only be permitted where demonstrated to be necessary to protect an existing primary structure, including residences, that is in danger of loss or substantial damage, and where mitigation of impacts would not cause a net loss of shoreline ecological functions and processes. - H. New or expanded structural shoreline stabilization for enhancement, restoration, or hazardous substance remediation projects should only be allowed when non-structural measures, vegetation planting, or on-site drainage improvements would be insufficient to achieve enhancement, restoration or remediation objectives. - I. Shoreline stabilization should be located and designed to fit the physical character and hydraulic energy potential of a specific shoreline reach, which may differ substantially from adjacent reaches. - J. Shoreline stabilization should not be permitted when it interferes with public access to shorelines of the state, nor with other appropriate shoreline uses including, but not limited to, private recreation. - K. In addition to conformance with the regulations in this section, non-regulatory methods to protect, enhance, and restore shoreline ecological functions and other shoreline resources should be encouraged for shore stabilization.
-Non-regulatory methods may include public facility and resource planning, technical assistance, education, voluntary enhancement and restoration projects, or other incentive programs.

-- L. Shoreline stabilization should be developed in a coordinated manner among affected property owners and public agencies, particularly those that cross jurisdictional boundaries, to address ecological and geo-hydraulic processes and sediment conveyance issues.
-Where erosion threatens existing development, a comprehensive program for shoreline management should be established by the multiple affected property owners. - M. Provisions for multiple use, restoration, and/or public shore access should be incorporated into the location, design and maintenance of shore stabilization for public or quasi-public developments whenever safely compatible with the primary purpose.
-Shore stabilization on publicly owned shorelines should not be allowed to decrease long-term public use of the shoreline. - N. Materials used for construction of shoreline stabilization should be selected for longterm durability, ease of maintenance, compatibility with local shoreline features including aesthetic values, ability to provide fish and wildlife habitat, and flexibility for future uses. - O. New development that would require shoreline stabilization which causes significant impacts to adjacent or down-current properties and shoreline areas should not be allowed.
+Non-structural methods such as drainage control, vegetative plantings, or relocation of structures. - 3.
+Flexible defense works constructed of natural materials including soft shore protection, bioengineering, including protective berms, flood fencing or vegetative stabilization. - 4.
+Rigid works constructed of artificial materials such as riprap or concrete.

+- F. Structures should be located and designed to avoid the need for future shoreline stabilization where feasible.
+Land subdivisions should be designed to assure that future development of the created lots will not require shore stabilization for reasonable development to occur. - G. New or expanded structural shoreline stabilization should only be permitted where demonstrated to be necessary to protect an existing primary structure, including residences, that is in danger of loss or substantial damage, and where mitigation of impacts would not cause a net loss of shoreline ecological functions and processes. - H. New or expanded structural shoreline stabilization for enhancement, restoration, or hazardous substance remediation projects should only be allowed when non-structural measures, vegetation planting, or on-site drainage improvements would be insufficient to achieve enhancement, restoration or remediation objectives. - I. Shoreline stabilization should not be permitted when it interferes with public access to shorelines of the state, nor with other appropriate shoreline uses including, but not limited to, private recreation. - J. Shoreline stabilization should be developed in a coordinated manner among affected property owners and public agencies, particularly those that cross jurisdictional boundaries, to address ecological and geo-hydraulic processes and sediment conveyance issues.
+Where erosion threatens existing development, a comprehensive program for shoreline management should be established by the multiple affected property owners. - K. Provisions for multiple use, restoration, and/or public shore access should be incorporated into the location, design and maintenance of shore stabilization for public or quasi-public developments whenever safely compatible with the primary purpose.
+Shore stabilization on publicly owned shorelines should not be allowed to decrease long-term public use of the shoreline. - L. Materials used for construction of shoreline stabilization should be selected for longterm durability, ease of maintenance, compatibility with local shoreline features including aesthetic values, ability to provide fish and wildlife habitat, and flexibility for future uses. - M. New development that would require shoreline stabilization which causes significant impacts to adjacent or down-current properties and shoreline areas should not be allowed.